THIS GENERATION’S FAMILY VOICE FROM JANE AUSTEN’S CHAWTON

 Founder & Chair, Jane Austen Literacy Foundation

-Since 2014, the Foundation has supported literacy programs in developing communities worldwide in Asia, Africa, Europe and Australasia, in honour of Jane—connecting through literacy, just as Jane connected with readers across centuries.
+Since 2014, the Foundation has supported literacy programmes in developing communities worldwide in Asia, Africa, Europe and Australasia, in honour of Jane—connecting through literacy, just as Jane connected with readers across centuries.

 Founder, Jane Austen Literacy Foundation North American Friends